Applying for Scholarship and Financial Aid

 The annual tuition and fees for the Conservatory program are the same as for the College.
 Note, though, that the program will usually require five years rather than four, and students may choose to enroll in summer and January intersession programs, which carry additional costs.

 The College has a need-aware admission policy.
 Financial need is determined annually by the U.S. Department of Education, the College Scholarship Service of the College Board, and Bard College.
-Domestic and international students are eligible, based on need and merit, for Bard scholarships and loans.
+Domestic and international students are eligible, based on need, for Bard scholarships and loans.
 Approximately two-thirds of Bard students receive financial aid.

 Financial aid is awarded on the basis of need, musical ability, and academic achievement and promise.
 For domestic applicants, financial need is determined annually by the U.S. Department of Education, the College Scholarship Service of the College Board (CSS), and Bard College.

-Special Merit Scholarship OpportunitiesAll applicants to the Bard Conservatory are eligible for scholarships, based on both need and merit.
-In addition, the Conservatory, through the generosity of donors and partner organizations, offers the following special merit scholarships to undergraduate applicants.
+Special Scholarship OpportunitiesAll applicants to the Bard Conservatory are eligible for scholarships, based on both need and musical ability.
+In addition, the Conservatory, through the generosity of donors and partner organizations, offers the following special scholarships to undergraduate applicants.

-These scholarships covers up to full tuition and up to full room and board costs at Bard.
-Two merit scholarships in each category are awarded each year to incoming students.
+These scholarships cover up to full tuition and up to full room and board costs at Bard.
+Two scholarships in each category are awarded each year to incoming students.